iterative/dvc.org/content/docs/command-reference/config.md

 (in that order).
 The `--system`, `--global`, `--project`, and `--local` options can be used to read from that configuration only.

-When writing (e.g. `value` is specified or `--unset` is used), the new value is written to the projects configuration file by default (`.dvc/config`), and options `--system`, `--global` and `--local` can be used to tell the command to write to that location (you can say `--project` but that is the default).
-The regular project's config file (`.dvc/config`) is meant to be tracked by Git and should not contain sensitive and/or user-specific information (passwords, SSH keys, etc).
-Use the `--local` command option (flag) instead, to set (or override) secrets:
+When writing (a `value` is given or `--unset` is used), the new value is written to the project-level config file by default (`.dvc/config`).
+Options `--system`, `--global` and `--local` can be used to write to that location instead.

+⚠️ Note that `.dvc/config` is meant to be tracked by Git and should not contain sensitive user info or secrets (passwords, SSH keys, etc).
+Use `--local` when in doubt.

 | Flag                          | Priority | Config file location |
 | ----------------------------- | -------- | -------------------- |